karvinmc/balipyro-website/README.md

-# project-website
+# Website for an Event Organizer
-Website project for an Event Organizer.
+Website project requested by an Event Organizer.

+## Template
+...

+## Fonts
+...

+## Icons
+...